sunesimonsen/unexpected-presentation/content/presentation.md

 Note: Andreas Lind known for AssetGraph, quickly endorsed the project and started contributing, if it wasn't for him the project would never have left the ground.

-Note: The current version is v10.
+Today it is a split effort between Andreas and me.

 ---